Monthly Archives: January 2011

 >December 2010 SST Anomaly Update

->MONTHLY SST ANOMALY MAPThe map of Global OI.v2 SST anomalies for December 2010 downloaded from the NOMADS website is shown below.
+>MONTHLY SST ANOMALY MAP The map of Global OI.v2 SST anomalies for December 2010 downloaded from the NOMADS website is shown below.
 There was a mix of variations in ocean basin SST anomalies this month.
 Some rose, some fell.
-The result … Continue reading
+The … Continue reading

 >Can Most Of The Rise In The Satellite-Era Surface Temperatures Be Explained Without Anthropogenic Greenhouse Gases?

->In this post, I divide the globe (60S-60N) into two subsets and remove the linear effects of ENSO and volcanic eruptions from GISS Land-Ocean Temperature Index data since 1982.
-This is done using common methods.
-I further adjust the data … Continue reading
+UPDATE: I corrected the latitudes listed in the title block of Figure 22.
+HHHHHHHHHH In this post, I divide the globe (60S-60N) into two subsets and remove the linear effects of ENSO and volcanic eruptions from GISS Land-Ocean Temperature Index … Continue reading